Responsible Gold

 Harry Ephraim "Mashego" Mashego

-BA (Education), BA (Hons), (Human Resources Management) Joint Management Development Programme, Global Executive Development Programme
+BA (Education), BA (Hons), (Human Resources Management) Joint Management Development Programme, Global Executive Development Programme, United Nations Global Leadership Award Recipient (March 2023)

 Pieter Henning BCom, BCompt (Hons), CA (SA)